-A flow device in the PJM EMS model is a representation of a flow disrupting element (i.e., circuit breaker, disconnect, air break, or similar elements) that has been set up to calculate a SE flow across it and thermal ratings are also applied to that flow device, similar to a line or transformer.
+A flow device in the PJM EMS model is a representation of a flow disrupting element (i.e., circuit breaker, disconnect, air break, or similar elements) that has been set up to calculate a SE flow across it and Transmission Facility Ratings are also applied to that flow device, similar to a line, transformer, phase shifter or series device.
 Monitoring of a flow device is only performed if the flow across is deterministic.
 For example, breakers in a closed in ring bus are not monitored since the flow is not deterministic.
 The flow device must be able to calculate net if gross output is available, or calculate gross output if net is available.

 To change an existing PJM-modeled element to a flow device, TOs must submit a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
 The ticket must clearly state if an element is being changed to a flow device, or if it is a brand new flow device.
-TOs must then provide equipment ratings via the TERM application through a similar process to line and transformer ratings updates.
+TOs must then provide Transmission Facility Ratings via the TERM application.